Building Custodian: Job Description and Requirements

 Building Custodian Job Description

 Building custodians are responsible for the general maintenance of schools, hotels, restaurants, hospitals, stores and office buildings.
 According to the U.S. Bureau of Labor Statistics (BLS), employment for custodians (also known as janitors and building cleaners) is expected to increase 12% from 2012-2022, which is about average.
 Job prospects should be decent, with many new openings expected in healthcare facilities.
-In 2013, the BLS reported that the median salary of janitors and building cleaners was $10.86 per hour, and approximately 2 million of these workers were employed across the country.
+In 2013, the BLS reported that the median salary of janitors and building cleaners was $22,590 annually, and approximately 2.1 million of these workers were employed across the country.

 The duties of building custodians will vary depending on the type of building.
 General duties for all building custodians include cleaning floors, windows, carpets and walls; taking out trash; and maintaining all entrances and common areas.
 In addition to cleaning bathrooms, custodians must ensure that paper towels, soap, toilet paper and other sanitary items are available.
 Custodians may also have to help employees or teachers set up and break down for events or meetings.